Free Malcev algebra of rank three

 \section{Abstract}

-We find a basis of the free Malcev algebra on three free generators over a field of characteristic zero.
-The specialty and semiprimity of this algebra are proved.
-In addition, we prove the decomposability of this algebra into subdirect sum of the free Lie algebra rank three and the free algebra of rank three of variety of Malcev algebras generated by a simple seven-dimensional Malcev algebra.
-These results were announced in ~\cite{Kor}.\\
+We find a basis for the free Malcev algebra on three free generators over a field of characteristic zero.
+The semiprimity and speciality of this algebra are proved.
+Also, we prove the decomposability of this algebra into a subdirect sum of the free Lie algebra of rank three and the free algebra of rank three of the variety generated by a simple seven-dimensional Malcev algebra.
+These results were announced in ~\cite{Kor}. \\

-The problem of finding of a basis of a free algebra is important for different varieties.
-For free Malcev algebras this problem is posed by Shirshov in ~\cite[the problem 1.160]{Dn}.
+The problem of finding of a basis for a free algebra is important for different varieties.
+For free Malcev algebras this problem is posed by Shirshov in ~\cite[ problem 1.160]{Dn}.
 For alternative algebras with three generators similar problem is solved in ~\cite{Il}.
 The base of the free Malcev superalgebra on one odd generator was constructed in ~\cite{Sh1odd}.
 Recall that a Malcev algebra is called special if it is a subalgebra of a commutator algebra $A^{-}$ for some alternative algebra $A.$ The question of the speciality of a Malcev algebras was posed by Malcev in ~\cite{Mal}.
-In this paper we find the basis of the free Malcev algebra with three free generators, and prove the specialty of this algebra.
-In addition, we prove decomposition of this algebra into subdirect sum of free Lie algebra of rank three and a the free algebra of rank three of the variety of Malcev algebras generated by a simple seven-dimensional Malcev algebra.\\ Shestakov ~\cite{Sh2} in 1976 proved that a free Maltsev algebra of $n>8$ generators over commutative ring $\Phi$ is not semiprime provided $7!\ne 0$ in $\Phi$.
+In the present paper we find the basis of the free Malcev algebra with three free generators, and prove the speciality of this algebra.
+In addition, we prove decomposition of this algebra into a subdirect sum of free Lie algebra of rank three and the free algebra of rank three of the variety generated by a simple seven-dimensional Malcev algebra.\\ Shestakov ~\cite{Sh2} in 1977 proved that a free Malcev algebra of $n>8$ generators over commutative ring $\Phi$ is not semiprime provided $7!\ne 0$ in $\Phi$.